callendera/MilestoneProject4/README.md

 ### UX Stories: Testing / Manual Testing
 All features were tested on Google Chrome, Internet Explorer, and Firefox.
 Mobile/Tablet features were tested on Apple and Samsung devices.
 Everything was tested using a wide range of screensizes.
-* As a user I want to:
+* Accounts App - As a user I want to:
     * Login:
         * After coming to the home page,
         * I can either use the Navbar login link or the Login option in Slide 1 of the Carousel